 - Superman's been in at least one Galactic Petting Zoo, and at least one version of Brainiac had the MO of "Collect all the knowledge, then destroy the originals so my copy's worth more".

-- For a very brief time in the '90s, Wonder Woman had the WonderDome, a weird living alien construct that hovered over Gateway City and of which her famed invisible jet was an extension; it served the same function as the Fortress of Solitude or the Batcave.
+- Wonder Woman (1987): For a very brief time in the '90s, Wonder Woman had the WonderDome, a weird living alien construct that hovered over Gateway City and of which her famed invisible jet was an extension; it served the same function as the Fortress of Solitude or the Batcave.
 It was unceremoniously dropped from her mythos and forgotten in the early '00s.
 Since then, the Themysciran Embassy in Manhattan has become her new home base/shrine to the gods/museum.

-- Subverted with Astro City's Samaritan, who has "the Closet" (not that kind), a Phantom Zone that he uses only as storage space for the many awards and souveniers that he receives, and which merely gather the extradimensional equivalent of dust.
+- Subverted with Astro City's Samaritan, who has "the Closet" (not that kind), a Phantom Zone that he uses only as storage space for the many awards and souvenirs that he receives, and which merely gather the extradimensional equivalent of dust.

 - Played straight with the Trophy Room in Honor Guard's flying base.